zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/17.png " ")

-4. Put the Database in Archive mode
+4. Put the Database in Archive mode.

     ```
     <copy>